-- 1. Click on frame 1 (on either layer) to make sure you are at the beginning of the timeline.
-You can also press Shift, (comma) to go to the beginning of the timeline and Shift. (full stop) to go to the end of the timeline. - 2.
+- 1. Click on frame 1 (on either layer) to make sure you are at the beginning of the timeline. - 2.
 Select the Control menu and then select Play (you can also press Enter).
 This command will play from the current position on the timeline to the end of the timeline.
 If you are already at the end of the timeline it will play from the beginning.
-Pressing Enter while it is already playing will pause playback.